 This three-blog series maps the lives of indigenous communities.
-It attempts to learn about their culture and everyday life challenges.
+It attempts to learn about their culture and everyday life challenges that may not be visible to everyone.
 The first blog explores the rights, demography and issues that tribal individuals face.
-The second blog presents the on-field activities by my Host Organization, Seba Jagat in Odisha, India.
+The second blog presents the on-field activities by my AIF Clinton Fellowship host organization, Seba Jagat in Odisha.
 The third blog portrays the lived experiences and aspirations of the tribal communities.

 It is difficult to spot indigenous people as lead in films, TV serials, news channels or even over-the-top shows.
 What is the reason behind this disconnect between them and the mainstream society?
 One can hardly find a one-size fits all definition of tribal people given their diversity.
 Instead of defining them, it is better to recognize how they ‘self-identify’ themselves.
 According to the United Nations Permanent Forum on Indigenous Issues, the indigenous people are connected to land and natural resources, they have unique language and cultural practices, they are a non-dominant community and inclined to preserving sacred natural endowments.

 The United Nations Declaration on the Rights of Indigenous Peoples, 2007, recognizes the dignity, worth and well-being of tribal people; reprimands discrimination, exploitation and forced eviction from traditional lands.
 Their unique culture calls for self-determination and creation of their own social-political institutions and pursuit of development in their chosen manner.
 The Sustainable Development Goals (SDGs) pledges to leave no one behind, thus, the historical wrongs done to the millions of indigenous people around the world causing their further marginalization and exclusion can be addressed through a rights-based approach.
 Some of the sustainable development goals that account for the interests of the indigenous people are as follows:

 - SDG 3 Good Health and Well Being

 - SDG 10 Reduced Inequalities